josephjacobmorris/learnings/Kafka/Kafka.md

 | Ordering Preservation           | Yes, messages with same key go to same partition         | N/A                                                |
 | Message Distribution Efficiency | High efficiency                                          | Efficient                                          |
 | Use Cases                       | When data needs to be consistently assigned based on key | When even distribution across partitions is needed |
+### Consumer Offsets
+Consumer offsets in Kafka represent the position up to which a consumer group has successfully read messages from a partition within a topic.
+These offsets serve as checkpoints, enabling consumers to resume reading from the last processed position in case of failures or restarts.
+Kafka maintains and tracks these offsets automatically, ensuring that each consumer group can effectively manage its progress and avoid reprocessing messages.
+This mechanism offers fault tolerance and scalability, allowing multiple consumers within a group to work concurrently without duplicating or missing messages.
+By managing offsets, Kafka provides reliable message consumption and processing, making it possible to maintain data integrity and achieve efficient, distributed data processing across various applications and services.

+### Consumer Groups
+Consumer groups in Kafka are a mechanism that enables parallel and distributed processing of messages by allowing multiple consumers to work together as a group.
+Each consumer in a group reads data from one or more partitions of a topic.
+The key objectives of consumer groups are:

+1. **Parallelism**: Consumer groups enable multiple consumers to process messages concurrently from different partitions, effectively increasing data processing throughput.

+2. **Load Distribution**: Kafka automatically balances the load among consumers in a group, ensuring that each consumer processes a fair share of messages.

+3. **Scalability**: Consumer groups enable horizontal scalability by adding more consumers to a group, distributing the workload and enhancing data processing capabilities.

+4. **Fault Tolerance**: If a consumer in a group fails, Kafka redistributes its partitions to the remaining consumers, ensuring uninterrupted message processing.

+5. **Exactly-Once Semantics**: Kafka ensures that each message is delivered to only one consumer in a consumer group, enabling exactly-once message processing semantics.

+6. **Stateful Processing**: Consumer groups maintain the offset (position) of each consumer, allowing them to resume processing from where they left off, even after restarts.

+7. **Multi-Tenancy**: Different applications or components can independently consume messages from the same topic using separate consumer groups, ensuring isolation and modularity.

+8. **Complex Event Processing**: Consumer groups enable complex event processing scenarios, where different consumers perform distinct processing tasks on the same stream of data.

+Consumer groups are a fundamental concept in Kafka, promoting efficient and reliable distribution of data processing tasks across a distributed system while providing fault tolerance and scalability.
 ## References

 * Udemy